Sustaining a high quality of life for current and future generations, where people choose to live, learn, work and play.

 For more information on Firefighter recruitment, please visit our Fire & Rescue webpage.

 The City of Coquitlam is committed to Equity, Diversity and Inclusion and we celebrate the diversity of our workforce.
-If you are a person with a disability and require an accommodation in the recruitment process, please contact Human Resources using the contact information provided on this web page for confidential support.
+If at any time during the application or recruitment process you require additional assistance or an accommodation, please contact our team by emailing confidentialHR@coquitlam.ca for confidential support.
 Staff can also provide in-person support if required.

 Equity, diversity and inclusion (EDI) is a top business priority for Coquitlam and a focus of ongoing work highlighted at coquitlam.ca/edi.
 Based on this commitment, the City is incorporating an EDI perspective in all aspects of the organization and its work – including policies and practices, the language used, how neighbourhoods are planned, and how and what services the City provides.

 Coquitlam uses equitable hiring practices and strives to employ a diverse workforce, as set out in the City’s Recruitment and Retention Equity, Diversity and Inclusion Action Plan.
 Through this work, the City is reviewing how to reduce barriers within its staff recruitment and retention practices.
 Work currently underway includes: